Online Active Model Selection for Pre-trained Classifiers: ALGORITHM AND ANALYSIS

-while recommending $\pi_t = \argmax_{i\in[k]} \dist_{t,i}$. \end{theorem} The proof of the first part is based on our regret bound and is standard.
-The second part is a simple corollary of \pref{thm:iden-adv}.
+one gets an expected accuracy gap of at most $\epsilon$. \end{theorem} The proof of the first part is based on our regret bound and is standard.
+The second part is a simple corollary of \pref{thm:iden-adv} below.
 The difference between the two guarantees is twofold: while the first guarantee is instance independent, its dependence on $1/\epsilon$ is quadratic.
-However, the second guarantee comes with poly-logarithmic dependence on $1/\epsilon$, but with a (possibly large) instance dependent constant $1/\Delta^4$. \begin{theorem}[Identification Probability] In the restricted adversarial setting, the probability that we misidentify the best model at round $T\geq t_0$ is at most
+However, the second guarantee comes with poly-logarithmic dependence on $1/\epsilon$, but with an instance-dependent constant $1/\Delta^4$. \begin{theorem}[Identification Probability] If the adversary is $(t_0,\Delta)$-restricted, the probability that we misidentify the best model at round $T\geq t_0$ is at most

 \end{theorem} This theorem, together with \pref{thm:ident-stoch} below, clearly shows why \mpick\ is successful in model selection tasks, as the probability of misidentifying the best model decreases (close to) exponentially fast, even if the stream is (restricted) adversarial.
-The proof is similar to \pref{thm:ident-stoch} and is based on martingale inequalities.
+The proof is similar to \pref{thm:ident-stoch} and is based on martingale arguments.